Kate Knight, Programme Director in Strategy and Transformation, shares her thoughts on being a volunteer for Samaritans.

 My Mum was a Samaritan for years.
 I remember her going off in the evenings to do her shifts at the Putney branch in London.
 She never talked about what she did there, but whatever she did, she did it every week for 20 years.

 I always wanted to know what she was up to.
 Finally, last year I found out.
-In January this year, after 12 weeks of training, I became a Samaritan.
+In January 2020, after 12 weeks of training, I became a Samaritan.

 For four hours I work alongside at least one other volunteer who has signed up for the same shift, and we answer the phone or reply to emails, talking to people who are struggling emotionally.
 In normal times, we also talk to people face to face in the branch, but lock-down has put an end to that for the time being.
 Not everyone is suicidal – but we always try to determine if they are.
 We never judge and it’s not our job to persuade people to change their minds.